-Violist Hsin-Yun Huang has forged a career by performing on international concert stages, commissioning and recording new works, and nurturing young musicians.
-Highlights of her 2017–2018 season included performances as soloist under the batons of David Robertson, Osmo Vänskä, Xian Zhang, and Max Valdés in Beijing, Taipei, and Bogota.
-She is also the first solo violist to be presented in the National Performance Center of the Arts in Beijing and was featured as a faculty member with Yo-Yo Ma and his new initiative in Guangzhou.
-She has commissioned compositions from Steven Mackey, Shih-Hui Chen, and Poul Ruders.
-Her 2012 recording for Bridge Records, titled Viola Viola, won accolades from Gramophone and BBC Music Magazine.
-Her next recording will be the complete unaccompanied sonatas and partitas of J. S. Bach, in partnership her husband, violist Misha Amory.
+Hsin-Yun Huang has forged a career as one of the leading violists of her generation, by performing on international concert stages, commissioning and recording new works, and nurturing young musicians.
+Recent highlights include concerto performances under the batons of David Robertson, Osmo Vänskä, Xian Zhang, and Max Valdés in Beijing, Taipei, and Bogota, and appearances at Carnegie Hall and Lincoln Center.
+She is also the first solo violist to be presented in the National Performance Center of the Arts in Beijing.

 Huang has in recent years embarked on a series of major commissioning projects for solo viola and chamber ensemble.
 To date, these works include compositions from Shih-Hui Chen and Steven Mackey, which premiered at the Aspen Festival.
 Her 2012 recording, titled Viola Viola for Bridge Records has won accolades from Gramophone and BBC Music Magazine.
 Her most recent release is the complete Unaccompanied Sonatas and Partitas of J.S.
 Bach, in partnership with violist Misha Amory.
 Since the pandemic, Huang has found ways to reimagine the next stage.
 The program Strings of Soul will be the focus and highlight of the 22/23 season.
 It is inspired by authentic folk elements from around the globe.